SerhiiStets/fed/README.md

 $ fed add /home/
     fed: /home/ is already in favourites.

+$ fed add -a python_projects E:\Python
+    E:\Python directory is added to favourites.

 $ fed add C: E: C:\Users
     fed: C: is already in favourites.